AzureZeng/wsl-arch-rootfs/README.md

 ## ⚠️ WARNING:

-1. Please read this readme carefully before using RootFS.
+Please read this readme carefully before using this RootFS.

-2. Arch Linux on WSL installation is **NOT OFFICIALLY SUPPORTED** according to the [official code of conduct](https://terms.archlinux.org/docs/code-of-conduct/#arch-linux-distribution-support-only).
+1. Arch Linux on WSL installation is **UNSUPPORTED BY OFFICIAL** according to the [official code of conduct](https://terms.archlinux.org/docs/code-of-conduct/#arch-linux-distribution-support-only).
 Before reporting problems to Arch Linux official, please ensure that the problems are **REPRODUCIBLE** in **SUPPORTED** Arch Linux installations.

+2. As mentioned above, you should be familiar with Arch Linux in **SUPPORTED** installations.

 3. The RootFS file provided in this repository is only intended to be installed in WSL2.
-WSL1 is not supported as Microsoft strongly suggests using WSL2 now.
+WSL1 is not supported as Microsoft strongly advises using WSL2 now.
 If you are seeking Arch Linux on WSL1, [ArchWSL](https://github.com/yuk7/ArchWSL) provided by [yuk7](https://github.com/yuk7/) might help.

 ## Installation

-Download the latest [rootfs.tar.gz](https://github.com/AzureZeng/wsl-arch-rootfs/releases/latest) in the Repo Releases.
+Download the latest [rootfs.tar.gz](https://github.com/AzureZeng/wsl-arch-rootfs/releases/latest) in the Repository Releases.

 Then import RootFS by using `wsl --import <Distro> <InstallLocation> <FileName>`.